jakwinhub/webshop-java-backend/README.md

 # webshop-java-backend
-This project is a demo webshop
+The project stored here is a webshop, which was created as a demo project.
+The code is only for the backend of the webshop, which connects to a database and enables communication with it.